chloeandisabel/happi/README.md

 iex> f = fn(d) -> Task.async(client |> Happi.update(Dyno, d)) end
 iex> ds |> Enum.map(f) |> Enum.map(&Task.await/1)
 ```

+## Configuration

+The only configuration option is `:api` which specifies the module that
+implements the basic HTTP `get`, `post`, `delete`, etc. commands.
+This
+allows the tests to use a mock API.

 ## To Do